100 prisoners problem: Strategy

-By starting with their own number, the prisoner guarantees they are on the unique permutation cycle (see below) of drawers containing their number.
-The only question is whether this cycle is longer than fifty drawers.
+If the prisoner could continue indefinitely this way, they would inevitably loop back to the drawer they started with, forming a permutation cycle (see below).
+By starting with their own number, the prisoner guarantees they are on the specific cycle of drawers containing their number.
+The only question is whether any cycle is longer than fifty drawers - and only one cycle can possibly be too long, since at most one can comprise more than half of the total drawers.

 Examples

 The reason this is a promising strategy is illustrated with the following example using 8 prisoners and drawers, whereby each prisoner may open 4 drawers.
 The prison director has distributed the prisoners' numbers into the drawers in the following fashion: